PACO: Global Signal Restoration via PAtch COnsensus: Introduction

-This work proposes a general formulation for patch-based restoration methods under a strict patch consensus constraint which can be applied to a wide family of problems, linear and non-linear, convex and \mnote{R3.4}non-convex, sparse or dense, to signals of any dimension.
-In particular, unlike \cite{global-local}, no strict sparsity constraint is imposed on the linear coefficients that make up the patch representations\mnote{R1.2}, thus making the general problem feasible.
+This work proposes a general variational formulation for patch-based restoration methods, under a strict patch consensus constraint which can be applied to a wide family of problems, linear and non-linear, convex and non-convex, sparse or dense, to signals of any dimension.
 Below we summarize the contributions of our work.

-\paragraph{Feasibility} We show that the \paco constraint set is a non-empty linear subset of the patch space, whose dimension is equal to the length of the signal.
-We then develop a general formulation for patch restoration problems under the \paco constraint; \emph{this can be applied to any pre-existing method that can be written as the minimization of a cost function of the estimated patches and/or signal}.
+\paragraph{Patch Consensus Framework} We provide a formal characterization of the Patch Consensus set, its geometrical properties, and its relationship with the space of signals.
+We then develop a general formulation for patch restoration problems under the \paco constraint which can be applied to any method that can be written as the minimization of a cost function of the estimated patches and/or signal; this can be seen as a generalization of the one proposed in~\cite{figueiredo}.

 \paragraph{Optimization} We propose a method for solving the aforementioned family of problems based on a splitting strategy and the standard \admm~\cite{admm} algorithm.
-While our algorithm bears strong similarities to that proposed in~\cite{figueiredo}, the latter is severely hampered by the general linear model assumed.
-In our case, we propose an \admm-based algorithm for a general patch-based restoration method, its special case for orthogonal linear patch models, and a Linearized \acro{admm} algorithm~(a.k.a.
+While our algorithm bears strong similarities to that proposed in~\cite{figueiredo}, the latter is limited to the denoising case.
+Also, by retaining the patch extraction and stitching operations in matrix form, it does not fully exploit the geometry of the patch consensus space, which leads to a significantly higher computational cost.

+In contrast, our \admm-based algorithm can be readily applied to any variational patch-based restoration method.
+We also develop the special case of orthogonal linear patch models, and a Linearized \acro{admm} algorithm~(a.k.a.
 Uzawa's Method~\cite{uzawa}) for non-orthogonal linear patch models, which has the same convergence guarantees as \admm while being computationally feasible even for very large signals.
-Both methods require significantly less computational resources than previously-proposed patch-consensus algorithms.
+Both methods require significantly less computational resources than previously-proposed patch-consensus algorithms, and inherit the convergence properties of the \admm method.